SkriptLang/skript-reflect/docs/code-conventions.md

 ```
 {% endhint %}

-## Keep the target of a skript-mirror call grouped
+## Keep the target of a skript-reflect call grouped

 When calling a method or accessing a field, avoid using spaces when possible.